petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The test plan should be a contractul and an official document, so its change is subject of *change control procedure*.

+A test plan template can be found here (UPCOMING...). <!--#FIXME a template should be provided here -->

 ### Test Scenarios